Jufg/Chat-App-ETH/README.md

 The Ethereum Chat App will be developed as a dApp (decentralised application).
 To make the dApp as user-friendly as possible, the front-end framework [React.js](https://reactjs.org/) will be used.
 Currently, the data is stored on Google [Firebase](https://firebase.google.com/).
 The aim of this project is to completely decentralise the application.
-Files, user data, chats and transactions are to function and be stored decentrally.
+Files, user data, chats and transactions are to function and be stored decentralised.

 ## Documentation